 What happens if I can’t attend?

+If you can’t attend, please let me know as soon as possible by calling, texting, or emailing me.
 If you can give at least 24 hours notice this gives me the opportunity to contact people on my cancellations list so that they may be offered an appointment.
 If you’ve ever been on a cancellations list I’m sure you’ve appreciated times when a health professional has been given enough notice that they can offer the appointment to you.